 The method used in the screening-level indoor air HRA consists of several steps.
 The first step is the determination of exposure point concentrations representative of the particular area (see above).
 The second step is fate and transport modeling to predict concentrations that may be present when direct measurements are not available.
 The third step is the exposure assessment for the various receptors present in the particular areas.
 The fourth step is to define the toxicity values for each COPC.
 The final step is risk characterization where theoretical upper-bound ILCRs and non-cancer HIs are calculated.
-The BRC Closure Plan (BRC, ERM, and DBS&A 2009) and Tronox HRA Work Plan (Northgate 2010) provide a full discussion on the risk assessment methodology for the project, and used in this screening-level indoor air HRA.
+The Tronox HRA Work Plan (Northgate 2010) provides a full discussion on the risk assessment methodology for the project, and is used as the basis for this screening-level indoor air HRA.
+Specifically, the procedures outlined in the following sections of the Tronox HRA Work Plan were followed in this assessment: